CactuseSecurity/firewall-orchestrator/documentation/installer/server-install.md

 # Installation instructions server

 - use latest debian or ubuntu minimal server with ssh service running (need to install and configure sudo for debian)
-- currently recommended platform is Ubuntu Server 20.04 TLS
+- recommended platforms are Ubuntu Server 20.04 LTS and Debian 11
-- We will install various software components to your system.
+- we will install various software components to your system.
 It is recommended to do so on a dedicated (test) system.

-1) prepare your test system (make sure your user has full sudo permissions)
+1) prepare your target system (make sure your user has full sudo permissions)

 ```console
 su -